TalTech-HPC-Centre/taltech-hpc-docs/docs/software/turbomole.md

     This page has not been completely updated for Rocky 8 yet!
     This page is a work in progress!

+!!! info
-***Important note:*** To run TURBOMOLE, user must be a member of the TURBOMOLE user group or have purchased TURBOMOLE licenses.
+    To run TURBOMOLE, user must be a member of the TURBOMOLE user group or have purchased TURBOMOLE licenses.

 ## TURBOMOLE short introduction

 ---

-1. Set up environment and generate TURBOMOLE coordinate file:
+1. Set up the environment and generate the TURBOMOLE coordinate file:

     ```bash
     module load turbomole7.0